Zaph-x/Saxo-Bank-Auth-Worker/README.md

-# Saxo Bank API Auth Worker
+# Saxo Bank Auth Worker

 A small worker that authenticates with the Saxo Bank API and retrieves an access token, which is then stored in a Redis database.